TelmoRibeiro/CoMPSeT/README.md

 ___

 ## To Do (Core):
-- add remaining Papers
-- review merges
-- review "Sync"
+- review mrgs + sync + strctcng
-- klenne star (check if well propagated)
+- klenne star (check if fully propagated)
-- missing StructuralCongruence() (check plain merge)
-- MSC (add fixed point recursion)
-- global semantic (revisit the sequence problem)
-- extended examples
 ___

 ## To Do (CAOS):